 Amazing.
 Every single time it has been surreal and simply amazing.
 Little Charlotte came flying out on November 16 at 5:49 AM at 21 inches and 7 LBS 7 OZ.
-If you have read any of my 2 previous birth stories with Adeline & Amelia you know that Adeline was 10 lbs 4 oz and Amelia 9 lbs 13 oz.
+If you have read my past birth stories you know that Adeline was 10 lbs 4 oz and Amelia 9 lbs 13 oz.
 I deliver toddlers, not normal sized little infants…7 lbs? awesome.
 True story, knowing the weight history of my previous two when Charlotte was weighed the initial thought was that the scale might be broken (she really didn’t look that tiny).
-A second scale from the ER was brought in to double check. haha.
+A second scale from the ER was brought in to double check (seriously).
 She was still 7 lbs. :)

 God is SO good.
 I am beyond humbled and thankful for a healthy, great delivery and this precious child.
 I am so thankful that I was able to push through and have another VBAC (this recovery has been the best one yet).
 I am so thankful for James, my family and the prayers, love and support that we had.
-You never know really what to expect, but Adeline & Amelia are so similar in many ways that we were definitely not expecting this little, tiny girl with a whole head of dark hair. (we are used to bald babies). (and side note, the nurses were good sports and promised we didn’t stink like garlic…although I don’t really believe them)
+You never know really what to expect, but Adeline & Amelia are so similar in many ways that we were definitely not expecting this little, tiny girl with a whole head of dark hair. (we are used to bald babies). (and side note, the nurses were good sports and promised we didn’t reek like garlic…although I don’t really believe them)

 “Before I formed you in the womb I knew you, before you were born I set you apart . . . ” Jeremiah 1:5